garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Database schema.md

 >	records in a table
 >		{ID, Title} for `Book`
 >		{Name, Address, Website} for `Publisher`
 - Candidate Key: A minimal super key is called a candidate key.
-An entity set may have more than one candidate ke
+An entity set may have more than one candidate key